Denny Substation: Cost

 When first proposed in the 2000s, the substation project was estimated to cost up to $150 million because of space limits and mitigation.
 The price rose to $174 million by 2014 after integration of public benefits and open space, as well as the relocation of the Amazon headquarters to nearby Denny Triangle.
 After the completion of design work and environmental cleanup in 2015, the substation's cost was revised to $210 million because of unexpected soil contamination and the need for newer electrical equipment.
 The substation's construction costs are funded by Seattle City Light through regular rate increases for customers as part of their six-year Strategic Plan.

 Specifications

-The Denny Substation will have an initial capacity of 50 Megavolt-ampere (MVA), and could increase to 405 MVA with facilities expansions.
-An underground distribution network, scheduled to be completed in 2020, will direct electricity from the substation to the Denny Triangle and South Lake Union neighborhoods.
-The substation will be connected to the Massachusetts Substation in SoDo via a 115-kilovolt (kV) transmission line through Downtown Seattle.
-The use of a gas-insulated switchgear in the Denny Substation will allow for a smaller footprint; the facility will also use solar cells to produce its electricity and a heat recovery system.
+The Denny Substation has an initial capacity of 50 Megavolt-ampere (MVA), and could increase to 405 MVA with future expansions.
+An underground distribution network directs electricity from the substation to the Denny Triangle and South Lake Union neighborhoods.
+The substation is planned to be connected to the Massachusetts Substation in SoDo via a 115-kilovolt (kV) transmission line through Downtown Seattle.
+The use of a gas-insulated switchgear in the Denny Substation allowed for a smaller footprint; the facility also uses solar cells to produce its electricity and a heat recovery system.
 Outside consultants hired by the city government in 2018 later concluded that the overall demand in the Denny Triangle and South Lake Union area would rise to 60 megawatts by 2027, far below the 180-megawatt capacity that the substation was designed for.